 The writing exercises are based upon Written Exposure Therapy, which was developed by scientists at the National Center for PTSD as a trauma-focused alternative to talk therapy.
-Clinical research shows that WET is as effective in treating PTSD as Cognitive Processing Therapy (CPT), a ‘gold standard’ trauma therapy.
+Clinical research has shown WET to be as effective as Cognitive Processing Therapy (CPT).

 3. Track your progress

 Following each of Detrauma’s five writing sessions, you will receive a personalized report to track your progress.
 The dashboard’s graphs and charts show you how your symptoms have changed since you started your Detrauma journey.
 We’ll give you customized tips to improve the effectiveness of each writing exercises to maximize your symptom relief.